South Shore Children’s Chorus Staff

-A native of Quincy, MA, Kirsten is thrilled to be heavily involved in the music community of the South Shore with the South Shore Children’s Chorus with colleague Carey Shunskis.
+A native of Quincy, MA, Kirsten Oberoi is a passionate music educator, heavily involved in the music community of the South Shore.
+In 2016, Kirsten co-founded the South Shore Children’s Chorus with colleague Carey Shunskis.
 That same year, Kirsten began as the Choral Director at Ahern Middle School in Foxborough, MA.
 In 2018, Kirsten was elected as the Choral Representative for the Southeastern District board of the Massachusetts Music Educator’s Association, as well as conducted the Junior and Senior SEMSBA Choirs in the spring.

 Other notable choral experiences include conducting the Intermediate Level Choir at San Diego Children’s Choir in 2013-2014, helping to prepare (and performing in) the on-stage chorus for Disney Theatrical’s U.S. Premiere of The Hunchback of Notre Dame in 2014, and singing professional choral performances as a core member of SACRA/PROFANA.
-Kirsten’s singing voice can be heard on the soundtrack for the live action Beauty and the Beast film being released by Walt Disney Pictures in March 2017.
+Kirsten’s singing voice can be heard on the soundtrack for the live action Beauty and the Beast film released by Walt Disney Pictures in March 2017.

 Kirsten believes wholeheartedly in the mission of the South Shore Children’s Chorus, and looks forward to seeing the organization continue to grow!

 Program ManagerEmail: email@example.com